-Several studies have shown that aged garlic extracts can protect against hardening of the coronary arteries by preventing a build-up of calcium.
+Aged garlic is one of my favourite supplements.
+Several studies show that taking aged garlic extracts can protect against hardening of the coronary arteries by preventing a build-up of calcium in artery walls.
 Researchers have now found that garlic extracts also inhibit, and may even reverse, the ‘soft’ furring up due to an accumulation of fatty plaques – at least in people with metabolic syndrome.

 Metabolic syndrome affects an estimated 20% of Western populations, and is associated with abdominal obesity, raised triglycerides, low ‘good’ HDL-cholesterol, high fasting blood glucose levels and/or high blood pressure.
 It’s not a good syndrome to have as it doubles your risk of a heart attack or stroke.
 As a result, around one in two people with coronary artery disease are also diagnosed as having metabolic syndrome.

-In the latest study, fifty-five people with metabolic syndrome (aged 40 to 75 years) were randomly assigned to take either 2400 mg aged garlic extracts per day, or placebo for 12 months.
-Similar numbers in each group were also taking a lipid lowering statin drug and/or blood pressure medication.
+Latest evidence for the protective effect of garlic comes from a study involving fifty-five people with metabolic syndrome who were asked to take either 2400 mg aged garlic extracts per day, or placebo for 12 months.
+Similar numbers in each group were also taking a lipid lowering statin drug and/or blood pressure lowering medication.
 Participants had their coronary arteries assessed by multi-slice CT scanning (coronary computed tomography angiography) at the start of the study and again one year later.

 In those who’d taken the aged garlic extract, total plaque accumulation was slowed by 80%, and the degree of measurable soft plaque actually reduced by -1.5%.
 In those taking placebo, however, the degree of plaque present increased by +0.2% as their arterial disease continued to progress despite all the medications they were on.